-ATP World Tour is the pinnacle of men’s professional tennis.
-One of the most coveted achievements in the world of tennis is to become the world number one player, a position that is determined by the ATP rankings.
+The ATP World Tour is the pinnacle of men’s professional tennis.
+One of the most coveted achievements in tennis is to become the world’s number-one player, a position that is determined by the ATP rankings.

-While many players have managed to reach this status at some point in their careers, only a select few have been able to maintain their position for an extended period of time.
+While many players have reached this status at some point in their careers, only a select few have been able to maintain their positions for an extended period.

 Top ten players with the most weeks as world number 1 in ATP history

 On February 27, 2023, Novak Djokovic broke the record of players with most weeks as world Number 1 in rankings by a man or woman.
-With his 419th week in the ATP’s top spot, Djokovic has been a consistent performer on the tour for over a decade.
-He has won 24 Grand Slam titles as well and is still looking to add more to his tally.
+With his 428 weeks in the ATP’s top spot, Djokovic has consistently performed on the tour for over a decade.
+He has won 24 Grand Slam titles and looking to add more to his tally.

 Roger Federer – 310 weeks